 - 1. First the range needs to be set of which frames are required to be saved out.
 This can be changed by using the slider controls or the 'Mark In' and 'Mark Out' button in the 'Play Controls'. - 2.
-Click the 'Save As' button

-- 3. The above window will appear, choose the 'Save Out Individually checked Files' bullet, this is the default option.
-If the image size is too big, there is an option to reduce the size of the images saved out, in these boxes are the current width and height, if new figures are added into these boxes then the images will be first reduced before saved out into an AVI files.
-The 'Keep Aspect Ration' checkbox if checked will keep the images from appearing stretched, by altering the width or height accordingly. - 4.
-If the range was not set before clicking the 'Save As' button the range can be altered here if need be. - 5.
-If the chosen resolution is not a codec compatible one, ticking the checkbox will place a black edge around the bottom and right side of the image increasing width and height to make the resolution compatible, without stretch or enlarging the image.
+Click the 'Save As' button option to reduce the size of the images saved out, in these boxes are the current width and height, if new figures are added into these boxes then the images will be first reduced before saved out into an AVI files.
+The 'Keep Aspect Ration' checkbox if checked will keep the images from appearing stretched, by altering the width or height accordingly.